 What does a STEM teacher do?

 There's a constant need for STEM teachers, not just in the UK, but all around the world.
-While STEM lessons at primary school level are usually integrated into the curriculum, secondary school STEM teachers often only teach within their chosen subject of expertise.
+While STEM subjects at primary school level are usually integrated into the curriculum, secondary school STEM teachers often only teach within their chosen subject of expertise.
 This means that they can use their specialist knowledge and skills to inspire the next generation to consider a career within these highly important fields, which, at the moment, are struggling.

 “I was looking into ways that I could train to be a maths teacher at secondary school level and the University offer a course where I can achieve this in three years.
 It’s fantastic to be able to go out on placements in the first two years, as it really helps you to build confidence and gain that valuable classroom experience.”